Jordan Davies (footballer)

-Jordan Andrew Davies (/ˈdeɪvɪs/ DAY-vis; born 18 August 1998) is a Welsh professional footballer who plays as an attacking midfielder for club Fleetwood Town.
+Jordan Andrew Davies (/ˈdeɪvɪs/ DAY-vis; born 18 August 1998) is a Welsh professional footballer who plays as an attacking midfielder for club Tranmere Rovers.

 Born in Wrexham, Davies joined the local team's academy.
 He joined Cymru Premier side Bangor on a short-term loan the day after his 18th birthday.
 Following a spell with the youth academy of Brighton, he re-signed for Wrexham in 2020.
 Davies has represented Wales U17 in a one-off appearance in 2015 and Wales U19 in a duel against the Czech Republic U19 in 2016.

 Club career

 Wrexham

 Following impressive displays within the Wrexham academy, Davies joined Cymru Premier side Bangor on a short-term loan the day after his 18th birthday.
 Davies made 14 appearances in four months at Bangor with his performances leading to comparisons with Gareth Bale by former Wales international Andy Legg.
 Following the conclusion of the loan, Bangor made an offer to sign Davies on a permanent basis.
 However, this offer was rejected by Wrexham.